ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 - [{{site.data.keyword.databases-for-postgresql}}](https://{DomainName}/catalog/services/databases-for-postgresql)

 This tutorial may incur costs.
 Use the [Pricing Calculator](https://{DomainName}/estimator/review) to generate a cost estimate based on your projected usage.
-Although there are no networking charges for accessing COS from the micro service in this tutorial, standard networking charges for access to the VPC will be incurred.
+Although there are no networking charges for accessing {{site.data.keyword.cos_full}} and {{site.data.keyword.databases-for-postgresql}} in this tutorial, standard networking charges for access to the VPC will be incurred.

 ## Architecture
 {: #architecture}